What Do You Need To Know About ETC

 Q: How do fundraisers work?

-A: ETC sponsors many fundraising events, These include working concession stands at Blossom Music Center, Akron University, Valet parking cars at the Firestone Gold Tournament and seeking sponsors and donors as a part of our donor/ad program.
+A: ETC sponsors many fundraising events, These include working concession stands at Blossom Music Center, and seeking sponsors and donors as a part of our donor/ad program.
 ETC is a 501(c)3 non-profit organization and can provide tax deductions to those who support us.
-ETC also sponsors two performance events, a Golf Outing, and a Night at the Races to provide general support for the organization.
+ETC also sponsors two performance events, a fall fundraiser, and a Night of Music Fundraiser.

 Q: What is the ETC Season?